Waiheke Island: Lifestyle

 Waiheke's lifestyle is largely influenced by the fact that it is surrounded by water – there are a number of beaches mentioned above, that are popular for a wide range of activities such as kite surfing, kayaking, stand-up-paddle boarding, boating, swimming and other typical beach pursuits.

 Arts and culture

 Waiheke has a community-run cinema, a theatre that hosts a number of regular musicians, performances and local productions, and a library that was rebuilt in 2014 at the cost of $6 million.
-There are a large number of art galleries run by private individuals across the island, along with a community art gallery.
+Waiheke Library is a major part of the learning and art side of the island.
+The Architect is Phillip Howard with his team at Pacific Environment NZ Ltd There are a large number of art galleries run by private individuals across the island, along with a community art gallery established in 1995.

-Waiheke has become internationally known for the biennial exhibition Sculpture on the Gulf, an "outdoor sculpture exhibition set on a spectacular coastal walkway on Waiheke Island in Auckland’s Hauraki Gulf".
+Waiheke has become internationally known for the biennial exhibition Sculpture on the Gulf, an "outdoor sculpture exhibition set on a spectacular coastal walkway on Waiheke Island in Auckland's Hauraki Gulf".
 It takes place towards the end of January until approximately mid-March every second year.
 It was listed by the New York Times as number 35 in its list of 46 must-see places and events of 2013.
 The sculpture walk attracts thousands of visitors to Waiheke; in 2013, there were more than 30,000 attendees.